 During the Track Record Period, all of the Group's major suppliers were located either in Hong Kong or the PRC, and most of the purchase orders made by the Group were denominated in Hong Kong dollars, RMB, or US dollars.
-The credit period granted to the Group by its suppliers ranges from 0 to 30 days upon receipt of products or 0 to 40 days upon delivery of products.
+The credit period granted to the Group by its suppliers generally ranges from 0 to 30 days upon receipt of products, 0 to 40 days upon delivery of products, or 0 to 30 days upon receipt of invoice.
 The Group usually settles the payment by cheque or import invoice financing upon delivery of the products, but sometimes the Group pays cash upon delivery of the products.